Creativity derived from a provocative operation

 Let’s work through a couple of simple examples together …

-We faced a bit of a crisis in our home not too long ago … my partner, Alice (not her real name) lost her job.
+We faced a bit of a crisis in our home not too long ago—my partner, Alice (not her real name) lost her job.
 It was a very specialized job that inevitably succumbed to cheaper overseas competition.
-She’d been a top executive on a generous salary, and she was certain that she was too old to retrain and ever find such a satisfying position again.
+She’d been a top executive on a generous salary and was certain she was too old to retrain and ever find such a satisfying position again.

 Alice’s depression, negativity, and inability to see herself in any other job only got worse over time … something had to break.
-No amount of positivity or input from me seemed to be able to break the shackles of her “blinkered thinking” (Lesson ONE).
+No amount of positivity or input from me seemed to be able to break the shackles of her “blinkered thinking”.

 We live on rural acreage, so I thought I might try to get her thinking about stuff she could do locally.

-The provocation: I took her car (a fuel-efficient hybrid) and traded it in on a huge American V8 4WD “ute” (that’s a “pickup truck” for those of you not familiar with the Aussie lingo).
+The provocation: I took her car (a fuel-efficient hybrid) and traded it in on a huge American V8 4WD ‘ute (‘pickup truck’ for those not familiar with the Aussie lingo).

 “What the f#@k do you expect me to do with that thing?”

-I had no idea, but I asked her to please think about how she might put the vehicle to good use and if she didn’t want “that thing” after three months I’d buy her a new car of her choosing.
+I had no idea, but I asked her to please think about how she might put the vehicle to good use and if she didn’t want ‘that thing’ after three months I’d buy her a new car.

-The first thing that happened: Alice immediately had a different mindset.
-I can’t necessarily describe it as positive … more like “confused” LOL.
-But you have to understand, from my perspective that was a huge improvement.
+The first thing that happened was that Alice immediately had a different mindset.
+I can’t necessarily describe it as positive—more like ‘confused’ LOL.
+But you have to understand, from my perspective, it was a huge improvement.

-The second thing that happened: Alice started to feel good about herself again.
-She started vegetable gardens, planted fruit trees, built a chicken coup, installed extra water tanks, and (on her own) assembled a new shed for all her new activities.
+The second thing that happened was that Alice started to feel good about herself again.
+She started vegetable gardens, planted fruit trees, built a chicken coup, installed extra water tanks, and (on her own) assembled a new shed for all her activities.

-The third thing that happened: Alice loves to go to the local arts and crafts markets.
-She and her best friend decided to start up their own stall selling all the local arts and crafts that didn’t find their way to market because the creators were too small and inefficient to justify having a stall of their own.
+The third thing that happened was that Alice loved to go to the local arts and crafts markets.
+She and her best friend decided to start up their own stall selling the local arts and crafts that didn’t find their way to market because the creators were too small and inefficient to justify having their own stall.

-Several doors down from us we had a neighbor that we’d never met.
+Several doors down from us we had a neighbor who we’d never met.
 (Several doors down is half a mile in our neighborhood LOL).
 He owned and ran his own earth-moving business.
-We happened to be behind him on a road near home one day when his truck and trailer slowly veered off the road and rolled into a drainage ditch.
+We were driving behind him on a road near home one day when his truck and trailer slowly veered off the road and rolled into a drainage ditch.

 Heart-attack.
 We finally got the chance to meet the neighbor.

-The fourth thing that happened: Alice used her huge V8 ute to help the neighbor keep his business running by towing trailers with the small to medium sized equipment to the various jobs it was required.
-She couldn’t do everything that a truck could, but she managed to keep the business alive while the neighbor recovered.
+The fourth thing that happened was that Alice used her huge V8 ute to help the neighbor keep his business running by towing trailers with the small to medium-sized equipment to the various jobs it was required.
+She couldn’t do everything a truck could, but she managed kept the business alive while the neighbor recovered.

 They are now business partners.
 Alice loves her new job.